 Central to this flagship project is the work of the University’s FOSS Research Centre for Sustainable Energy, which carries out cutting-edge research in the field of renewable sources of energy, with emphasis on solar energy, smart grids, smart buildings, grid integration and enabling technologies.
 FOSS has been highly successful in competing for funds, so far securing €16 million from more than 50 EU, national and industrial-funded projects.
-Well-known international players in the field of energy such as Honeywell, Hanwa Q Cells, Gantner Instruments, IBM amongst other leading international brands are already collaborating with FOSS and are testing their products in Cyprus.
+Well-known international players in the field of energy such as Honeywell, Hanwa Q Cells, Gantner Instruments, and IBM amongst other leading international brands are already collaborating with FOSS and are testing their products in Cyprus.

 FOSS strives to promote cooperation between academia, industry and business sectors, as well as contributing to the transfer of knowledge from advanced European clusters to the region.
 A key aim is to make Cyprus a hub for solar innovation, technology transfer, industry start-ups and job creation where ideas can grow and achieve their full potential.

-Electricity Market Liberalisation
+Liberalising the Electricity Market

 CERA’s proposition is a ‘net pool’ model, where the operations of the state power company, EAC, are unbundled and the production and supply operations separated.
 EAC production would then enter into bilateral agreements with suppliers for the sale of energy at regulated prices.
 CERA foresees establishing an electricity exchange where suppliers’ bids for quantities of electricity will be updated every half hour.
 The exchange will match supply and demand and fix the price for a contract.
 This will be operated by the Transmission System Operator (TSO).
-The target date to achieve electricity market liberalisation is December 2021, a move which will further open up the market for renewables, clean energy and lower prices.
+The target date to achieve full electricity market liberalisation is expected in late 2022, a move which will further open up the market for renewables, clean energy and lower prices.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.

 All rights reserved.
-The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of CountryProfiler.
+The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of The Profiler Group.